lupomancer/bridgycheck/README.md

+# Bridgy Check

-This tool intakes your followed users export from mastodon and checks to see if they have a corrosponding bridged account using [Bridgy Fed](https://fed.brid.gy/)
+This tool intakes your followed users export from mastodon and checks to see if they have a corresponding bridged account using [Bridgy Fed](https://fed.brid.gy/)

 Usage:
 ```node mastoToBsky.js <name of mastodon following accounts.csv>```